clojure/tools.cli/README.md

 ## Change Log

+* Release 0.2.3 on 2013-08-06
+  * Add optional description string to prefix the returned banner
 * Release 0.2.2 on 2012-08-09
   * Applying patch for [TCLI-1](http://dev.clojure.org/jira/browse/TCLI-1)
     (do not include keys when no value provided by :default)